-Yeah, when you make crossover and equalization adjustments to the DSR1 (or most any commercially available processor) the signal for that particular channel is delayed due to the added time it takes to process the signal.
-This delay results in a phase shift.
+Yeah, when you make crossover and equalization adjustments to the DSR1 (or any processor) the signal for that particular channel is delayed due to the added time it takes to process the signal.
+This delay results in a phase shift (a delay in the audio signal on just one channel).
+The factory Harley radio also has a phase shift all of its own.
 The intricacies of digital delay and how it relates to speaker phase is a complex subject and this article is an explanation of a quick solution, so I am not going to get into all of the complexities here.
 Google it or just trust me.

 The Simple Solution

 The quick fix is real simple.
 Go to the time alignment section of the advanced tuning mode.
 Then select the channel you want to change by swiping the screen left or right.
 The time alignment icon can be found at the bottom of the screen in advanced mode only.
 It's the icon with the clock.

 Above left, the red hand points to the channel indicator that shows which speaker channel you are adjusting.
 Now tap the invert phase icon (light blue hand).
 The icon will change to show that the phase for that channel has been inverted (yellow hand).

 - Play a song with a good recording quality and a consistent bass line at a loud but not screaming level.

 - Mute all speakers in the system with the DSR1.

 - Unmute just two speakers on the right side of the bike.